On Peterson's open problem and representations of the general linear groups: Introduction and statement of results

 The investigation of the homotopy classification of topological spaces leads us to the study of the cohomology groups of the Steenrod algebra, ${\rm Ext}_{\mathcal A_2}^{d,*}(\mathbb Z/2, \mathbb Z/2).$ It has been thoroughly studied for homological degrees $d\leq 5$ (see Adams \cite{J.A2}, Adem \cite{Adem}, Wall \cite{Wall}, Wang \cite{Wang}, Tangora \cite{M.T}, Lin \cite{W.L}, Chen \cite{T.C}).
 However, for $d$ higher, the calculations seem to be difficult.
-Moreover, it has a deep connection with the "hit problem" of our interest in determining the minimal set of $\mathcal A_2$-generators for $\mathscr P_d.$ Equivalently, we need to find a basis for the $\mathbb Z/2$-graded vector space
+Moreover, it has a deep connection with the "hit problem" of our interest in determining the minimal set of $\mathcal A_2$-generators for $\mathscr P_d.$ Equivalently, we need to find the dimension of the quotient space